the-technat/WALL-E/docs/sway-de.md

 ```

 #### Workaround for vmware-netcfg

-When running vmware-netcfg as root, the following error appears:
+When running vmware-netcfg as root (to change something in the networking settings), the following error appears:
 ```
 Authorization required, but no authorization protocol specified